Gresham House Forest Fund VI

 Please remember, tax rules can and do change and benefits depend on circumstances.

-It is the UK’s largest forestry investment manager, managing £3.4 billion of forestry assets in the UK, Europe and Australasia (June 2022) via its wholly owned subsidiary Gresham House Asset Management.
-Clients include family offices and unlisted funds, as well as high net worth individuals and institutions.
+Gresham House is the UK’s largest forestry investment manager, managing £3.5 billion of forestry assets in the UK, Europe and Australasia (December 2023) via its wholly owned subsidiary Gresham House Asset Management.
+Clients include family offices, unlisted funds, and institutions as well as high net worth individuals.

-Its forests occupy around 160,000 hectares and harvest approximately 20% of the UK’s annual private sector softwood supply, a position the manager believes gives it a significant advantage in accessing on and off-market transactions and in deploying capital.
+Its forests occupy around 184,000 hectares and harvest approximately 20% of the UK’s annual private sector softwood supply, a position the manager believes gives it a significant advantage in accessing on and off-market transactions and deploying capital.

 Meet the manager: watch a video interview with Anthony Crosbie Dawson of Gresham House: